SaloniSharma2001/SD-Discrete-Topic/README.md

 3. **Performance Penalty**
 Database engines are optimized for data access, not handling concurrent long-lived TCP connections.

-WebSocket connections can stay open for hours — consuming threads, memory, and resources that should be available for DB queries and transactions.
+WebSocket connections can stay open for hours, consuming threads, memory, and resources that should be available for DB queries and transactions.

 4. **Security Concerns**
 Databases are rarely exposed directly to the public — and for good reason.